Remake: Film

 A film remake uses an earlier movie as its main source material, rather than returning to the earlier movie's source material.
-2001's Ocean's Eleven is a remake of 1960's Ocean's 11, while 1989's Batman is a re-interpretation of the comic book source material which also inspired 1966's Batman.
+The 2001 film Ocean's Eleven is a remake of 1960's Ocean's 11, while 1989's Batman is a re-interpretation of the comic book source material which also inspired 1966's Batman.
 In 1998, Gus Van Sant produced an almost shot-for-shot remake of Alfred Hitchcock's 1960 film Psycho.
+The 2025 film Snow White is a live-action remake of the animated 1937 film Snow White and the Seven Dwarfs.

 With the exception of shot-for-shot remakes, most remakes make significant changes in character, plot, genre, and theme.
 For example, the 1968 film The Thomas Crown Affair is centered on a bank robbery, while its 1999 remake involves the theft of a valuable painting.
 The 1999 remake of The Mummy was viewed primarily as a "reimagining" in a different genre (adventure).

 Similarly, when the 1969 film The Italian Job was remade in 2003, few aspects were carried over.
 Another example is the 1932 film Scarface which was remade in 1983 starring Al Pacino; the 1932 version is about the illegal alcohol trade, while the characters in the 1983 version are cocaine smugglers.

 Sometimes a remake is made by the same director.
 For example, Yasujirō Ozu's black-and-white A Story of Floating Weeds was remade into the color Floating Weeds.
 Hitchcock remade his 1934 black-and-white The Man Who Knew Too Much in color in 1956.
 Tick Tock Tuckered, released in 1944, was a color remake of Porky's Badtime Story, released in 1937 with Daffy Duck in Gabby Goat's role.
 Cecil B. DeMille managed the same thing with his 1956 remake of his silent 1923 film The Ten Commandments.
-In 2008, Michael Haneke made Funny Games U.S., his English-language remake of his original Funny Games (this is also an example of a shot-for-shot remake), while Martin Campbell, director of the miniseries Edge of Darkness, directed the 2010 film adaptation.
+Sam Raimi directed Evil Dead 2 in 1987, a quasi-remake of his 1981 film The Evil Dead, blending original elements with an emphasis on comedy.
+In 2007, Michael Haneke' remake Funny Games, was an English-language remake of his original German-language Funny Games (this is also an example of a shot-for-shot remake), while Martin Campbell, director of the miniseries Edge of Darkness, directed the 2010 film adaptation.